 Trends: Tom Lloyd reads things similar to what he likes to write as it helps him get his voice and tone right.

 Trends: McKenna doesn’t think there is enough out there that sees those with magical abilities getting down and dirty.

 Agents: All agents are looking for books that ‘are not shit’.
 They basically said that in today’s market, all you need to do is blow them away.
-The simplest way to get published is to write a book that has the reader (editor/agent) wanting to read word 1 after word 2, word 3 after that and so on.
+The simplest way to get published is to write a book that has the reader (editor/agent) wanting to read word two after word one, word three after that and so on.